Sanjana-Shankar/procurement-documents-concepts-translator/README.md

 Additionally, the app includes a **Q&A chatbot** powered by Pathway’s Retrieval-Augmented Generation (RAG) framework, allowing users to clarify finance terms and navigate spend data interactively.

+## Problem Statement

+Finance teams at growing startups and enterprises often face a common challenge: managing messy, unstructured procurement data.
+Invoices, receipts, and purchase orders arrive in multiple formats with inconsistent terminology—think “Freight,” “Logistics,” and “Shipping” all referring to the same category.
+Manually cleaning, categorizing, and analyzing this data is time-consuming, error-prone, and inefficient.

+The Procurement Spend Normalizer solves this problem by automatically extracting, cleaning, and normalizing procurement data, mapping inconsistent terms into unified spend categories.
+Beyond simple data cleaning, it provides a smart, interactive chatbot that allows finance teams to ask natural language questions like:

+“Which invoices had professional services over $3,000?”

+“How much did we spend on Transportation last quarter?”

+The system flags anomalies and high-value spend, links every answer back to the original line items for auditing, and exports data as clean Excel sheets or dashboards.

+With the Procurement Spend Normalizer, finance teams can turn chaotic piles of documents into actionable intelligence in seconds—reducing manual work, improving spend visibility, and enabling faster, data-driven decisions
 ---

 ## 🚀 Features